RmStorm/gift-list/README.md

-# gift-list
+# wedding-site
-A small website to keep track of gifts for a wedding!
+A small website for a wedding!
+Includes a list to keep track of gifts!

 ## Getting Started